telerik/ajax-docs/controls/grid/functionality/scrolling/overview.md

 Often, when constructing a Web page that contains a grid, there are design limitations regarding the size of the grid.
 In such cases, you may need to enable client-side grid scrolling so that the grid can fit it in the allowed space.
 You can enable scrolling by setting the **ClientSettings.Scrolling.AllowScroll** property to **True** (By default its value is **False**.)

+You can test the scrolling functionality of RadGrid directly in the [Scrolling](https://demos.telerik.com/aspnet-ajax/grid/examples/functionality/scrolling/scrolling/defaultcs.aspx) live demo.

 >note The **ClientSettings.Scrolling.ScrollHeight** property specifies the height value beyond which scrolling is turned on.
 The default value is 300px.
 >